 On another wall are several photographs taken during a “wrap” party when the filming of a Jackie Chan movie in Albuquerque was completed in 2008.
 The Fangs got to know Jackie fairly well and broke bread with the acrobatic actor several times during his stay in the Duke City.
 Chan, as it turns out, is quite a cook himself.
 It’s doubtful he’s of the caliber of Budai chef Hsai Fang.
 It’s possible no one in Albuquerque is.
 The day after my inaugural visit, I craved its incomparable flavors so much I had to visit Budai again.
 Barbara told me that would happen, that I wouldn’t rest until I’ve tried everything.
 I’m off to a good start.

 23 November 2013: One of the telltale signs of a great dim sum house is high quality dumplings.
-Though Budai’s dim sum menu has but two featured dumplings, another is available on the “no longer secret” menu.
-The boiled chive pork dumplings are absolutely not to be missed.
+Formerly resident on the “no longer secret” menu and hopefully someday to be a featured special, the boiled chive pork dumplings are absolutely not to be missed.
 Fifteen juicy and meaty (porky?) dumplings with a perfect consistency between thin translucent wrapper and fillings have that familiar, comfortable flavor that will remind you of why you fell in love with dumplings in the first place.
 Immerse them in a light sauce of ginger, garlic, rice wine vinegar, soy sauce and chili and that comfortable flavor becomes intimate with your taste buds.

 31 August 2010: The Taiwanese beef noodle soup is an elixir for whatever ails you–a warm, nourishing, soul-warming broth flavored sublimely with star anise, Chinese five star powder and other, more subtle seasonings.
 Luxuriating in a bowl the size of a small swimming pool are yellow and green onions, thick wheat noodles, shards of Napa cabbage (a very flavorful but drastically underutilized cabbage) and stewed beef.
 Budai will prepare it to your preferred spice level, taking care to ensure it’s neither too incendiary nor too weak.
 The only beef noodle soup in Albuquerque that’s comparable is the spicy beef stew at Cafe Dalat and May Hong.
 That places it in rarefied company.